Solanum lycopersicum ‘Hawaiian Pineapple’

 Popular as a slicing tomato for fresh eating, beefsteak ‘Hawaiian Pineapple’ fruits are also a good pick for preserving.

 One option is dehydrating.
-You can find directions for that in our guide to storing tomatoes.
+You can find directions for that in our guide to drying tomatoes.

-This variety does have higher water content than the best canning tomato varieties you could grow in your garden, but you can still use the fruits to make sauces to freeze.
+This variety does have higher water content than the tomato cultivars better suited for canning, but you can still use the fruits to make sauces to freeze.

 Just be sure to add to the simmering time so the water will have time to evaporate and the sauce will be the ideal consistency.